One of the mistakes many new property investors make is not using real estate pro forma software for estimating the costs of buying a property.

 Even though these are expenses that residents handle, expense reimbursements usually refer to revenue.
 Tenants cover expenses such as property taxes, utilities, and insurance.
-This element of real estate pro forma may vary since there can be different types of leases that tenants and landlords agree on.
+This element of proforma may vary.
+There can be various types of leases that tenants and landlords agree on.

-The general vacancy is the percentage of available units that are unoccupied during a particular period of time.
+The general vacancy is the percentage of available units.
+They are unoccupied during a particular period of time.

 Effective Gross Income (EGI)

-The EGI consists of a projected gross income plus other income, including late fees or laundry.
+The EGI consists of a projected gross income plus other revenue, including late fees or laundry.

-The cost of hiring property management varies from 3% to 8% of the property’s rental income.
-So, it is important to add this expense to pro forma since an investor should always be compensated for managing the property on their own.
+The cost of hiring building management varies from 3% to 8% of the property’s rental revenue.
+So, it is important to add this expense to proforma.
+Your investor should always be compensated for managing the house on their own.

 Other Operating Expenses